Jeffrey-Sardina/Divine-Abandonment-Language/grammar.md

 ### Stress
 In the absence of any other applicable rule, stress falls on the penultimate syllable.

-ai and aei at the end of a word attract stress.
+ai (and aei, in dialectical variations) at the end of a word attract stress.
-- ai and aei that do not receive stress de-animate to "eh" and "uh" respectively.
+- ai (and aei, in dialectical variations) that do not receive stress de-animate to "eh" and "uh" respectively.
 Similarly, if a change makes them receive stress, they gain the dipthong quality
 - This de-animation will also often occur in words said often and quickly -- i.e. pronouns

 ### Infixes
 Infixes typically follow the stressed syllable in a word.
 However, if the stressed syllable is last, they precede it, and if it is first, they follow it.
-They do not change stress patterns.

-They tend to be very short CV constructions.
+They do not change stress patterns, and many tend to be very short CV constructions.

+Multiple infixation is also possible, and is a very complex process.
+Since one word may, at any time, desire to have multiple infixes, there are two ways to handle this
+- analytic -- removing the newest / least core infix and using it as a modifier.
+However, this is usually an unnatural construction characteristic of non-native speech, though it is technically grammatical.
+- synthetic -- this is where the infixes and combined and used together.
+One could think of this like "abso-very-f*cking-lutely", which never occurs in English but could in Mlaiwhiidii.

+How synthetic multiple infixing works depends on various factors, and many dialects vary based on their infix patterns.
+- if a word with an infix has been lexicalised and re-analysed by the current generation of speakers
+- how "relevant" or "core" each infix is to the word
+- the meaning of the infixes (they have an order)
+- word order of the dialect being spoken (here, all is given in the "standard" / most common form)

+#### Case 1: After lexicalisation and re-analysis
+Lexialisation and re-analysis if the process of a word being solidified as a disctinct concept, independent of the roots that formed it.
+This leads to a re-analysis of stress patterns in that word; for example "MLAIwhiidii" (stress on the first syllable, since "whi-" is an infix) would be lexiacalised to "MlaiWHIIdii" with so-called "regular" penultimate stress.

+In many cases this will change meaning.
+For example, "MlaiWHIIdii" could be lexicalised as the name for the language, but "MLAIwhiidii" be the word for noise, chatter, or ambient talking (i.e. absence of silence).
+In fact, this is exactly how these words work, and some native speakers may not even consciously realise how related they are.

+In this case, new infixes can be added as normal - -since the word was re-analysed, the original infix can be ignored, as native speakers no longer see it as an infix.

+#### Case 2: No Re-analysis
+In this case, we need a set of strong rules for derivational morphology.
+More or less, this means that we need to be able to tell how to combine infixes, and in what order.

+TODO

 ### Pronouns
 Pronouns do not make a gender distinction, but do make a *number* distinction in singular / plural.
 An inclusion / exclusion distinction is made in the first person (only).
 Third person pronouns belong to one of X classes: